AndrewTheTM/tm_cookbook/README.md

 I've cobbled together and re-use constantly or rarely.
 These are either easy-to-understand "recipes" for doing something or a quick summary explainer about something.

+If you're looking at this in May 2024, I'm just starting on stuff.

-There are a few parts to this "cookbook".
+There are a few parts to this "cookbook":

 ActivitySim: Recipes that are specific to ActivitySim.

-Biogeme: Recipes that are specific to Biogeme.
+[Biogeme](Biogeme): Recipes that are specific to Biogeme.

 Data Input and Output: Recipes about getting transportation data into or out of Python or R.